cham1235/github/README.md

 # github

-paly with github and try to understandint it more.
+play with github and try to understandint it more.